json-schema-org/json-schema-org.github.io/index.md

 Office Hours are every Tuesday at 15:00 UTC.

-Open Community Working Meetings follow two patterns:
-- First Friday of the month at 20:00 UTC.
-- Third Friday of the month at 15:00 UTC.
+Open Community Working Meetings are every First and Third Friday of the month at 12:00 PT.

 ## Need more?